pedroalves91/chores-game-js/README.md

 # chores-game-js

-Chores game in javascript (done in codecademy)
+### Little game coded in Vanilla JavaScript done in codecademy